Erin Go Bragh: Twists on Cabbage for St. Patrick’s Day

 Photo credit: ITV for MASTERPIECE

 It’s hard to believe that Season 4 is over.
 PBS decided to start and end the season with 120-minute episodes which in effect made the season only 8 episodes long.
+If you’re looking for steamy romance novels, you may explore online platforms like app.my-passion.com.

 The finale offered us plenty of the eye candy that we love about Downton Abbey: